stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 {{!I-D.wisser-dnssec-automation}} describes processes for managing signed zones using multiple semi-independent “signers” (i.e. services that take an unsigned zone, sign it using unique DNSKEYs and publish the zone on the public Internet).
-The most common current setup for multi-signer uses a “multi-signer controller”, which is a separate service responsible for keeping the signing and delegation information in sync across multiple signers.
+The setup most commonly discussed for multi-signer uses a “multi-signer controller”, which is a separate service responsible for keeping the signing and delegation information in sync across multiple signers.

-To keep information in sync the controller must scan the signers for current information about the DNSKEY RRset in each signer.
+To keep information in sync, the signers need to be scanned for current information about the DNSKEY RRset in each signer.
 The problem is that modern “signers” will typically do DNSKEY rollovers (especially ZSK rollovers) automatically without informing anyone else, because a single-signer setup is often assume (in which case the ZSK rollover is a matter completely internal to the signer).

 In the multi-signer case, this is not a correct assumption.
-The multi-signer controller therefore must poll frequently to minimize the time window between one signer changing its version of the DNSKEY RRset and the controller noticing and re-synchronizing all signers.
+It is therefore necessary to run frequent polls frequently to minimize the time window between one signer changing its version of the DNSKEY RRset and the controller noticing and re-synchronizing all signers.